×

 When we asked people what advice they would give someone preparing to move to Playa Flamingo, they said:

 "Playa Flamingo is a popular destination for expats due to its beautiful beaches, warm climate, and friendly locals.
 Before moving there, it's important to understand the cost of living can be high compared to other parts of Costa Rica, especially for housing and dining out.
 The official language is Spanish, so learning the language or at least basic phrases can be very beneficial.
 The healthcare system in Costa Rica is highly rated, but it's recommended to have private health insurance for more immediate care.
 The country is generally safe, but petty crime like theft can be an issue, so it's important to take precautions.
 The climate is tropical with a dry season from December to April and a rainy season from May to November.
 It's important to note that many homes and businesses do not have air conditioning, so adapting to the heat is necessary.
 Public transportation is not very reliable in Playa Flamingo, so having a car can be beneficial.
 However, driving can be challenging due to poor road conditions and different driving customs.
 The local cuisine is a mix of traditional Costa Rican food and international dishes, with a focus on fresh fruits, vegetables, and seafood.
 Finally, it's important to understand the local customs and culture to integrate into the community.
-Costa Ricans, or "Ticos", are known for their friendly and relaxed attitude, and the country as a whole places a high value on environmental conservation," commented one expat who made the move to Playa Flamingo.
+Costa Ricans, or "Ticos", are known for their friendly and relaxed attitude, and the country as a whole places a high value on environmental conservation," remarked one expat in Playa Flamingo, Costa Rica.

 How do I find a place to live in Playa Flamingo?